xaviSalazar/stm32_mesonbuild/README.md

 ### Project inspired from @jhamberg repository name: stm32-meson

-1. I modified certain lines to accept new features libraries that are generated from CubeIDE. (ext and ll located in drivers).
+1. I modified many lines and arborescense to adopt one meson.build file.

 2. Meson is a requirement to compile this example project.